Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             associated with a promoter and its average coverage is
                             10. If --ranking_time_promoter is 2, the ranking score
                             will be 20 (2*10).
-For the candidate which are not associated with promoter, the --ranking_time_promoter
+For the candidate which are not associated with a promoter, the
-                            will be 1.
-Therefore, --ranking_time_promoter can not be smaller than 1.
+                            --ranking_time_promoter will be 1.
+Therefore,
+                            --ranking_time_promoter can not be smaller than 1.
                             Default is 2.

 - **Output files**